Christopher Codrington (colonial administrator): Career

+Later life and death

 Codrington went on to build up the largest land holdings in Antigua, including his main plantation of Betty's Hope, which he named after his daughter, and also secured a lease of the whole island of Barbuda from the Crown.
 He was appointed as captain-general of the English Leeward Islands, and in 1683 moved his base of operations to Antigua, where he was an important plantation-owner and was influential in reforms to make the island more like Barbados.
 By 1685, he had founded the settlement of Codrington on Barbuda and went on to build a stronghold there.

 During the Nine Years' War of 1688 to 1697 he led a series of armed conflicts with the French.
 As a captain general, Codrington found many ways to line his own pockets and was the target of allegations of corruption when he died in 1698, not long after the Peace of Ryswick.
 His property was inherited by his elder son, another Christopher Codrington.
 King William III appointed this son to succeed him as captain-general and commander-in-chief of the Leeward Islands.
 When Codrington's eldest son died in 1710, he left money for his father's remains to be removed to Westminster Abbey, and £500 for a monument to him to be erected there, but only £20 for his own gravestone at All Souls' College, Oxford.
 However, his wishes for his father's remains were never carried out.